jmpessoa/lazandroidmodulewizard/readme.txt

 		         .We use a modified and expanded version of Simonsayz's "App.java"

               -Lazarus forum community!

+Version 0.5 - rev. 02 - 14 june 2014 -

+      :: New Add Partial Support for Spinner Object //<<---- A suggestion and request by Leledumbo
+      :: NEW jSpinner Component [Android Bridges EXtra]
+      :: NEW AppSpinerDemo [Eclipse Project]

+      :: NEW AppSListViewDemo [Eclipse Project] :: fix RadioButton behavior...//<<---- A suggestion and request by Leledumbo

+      :: Warning: Bluetooth support yet unfinished!
+[BUG?]!

 Version 0.5 - rev. 01 - 06 May 2014 -

-      :: NEW Add Partial Support for Menu Object [Option Menu/SubMenu and Context Menu]! //<<---- A suggestion and request by Fatih KILIÇ
+      :: NEW Add Partial Support for Menu Object [Option Menu/SubMenu and Context Menu]!
       :: NEW jMenu Component [Android Bridges EXtra]
       :: NEW AppMenuDemo [Eclipse Project]